SujithGunasekaran/Song-API/README.md

     maxResult is used to get minimum no.of data we want, and If we want only film songs we can send film name in filmName Param.

-  * Run `npm run dev` and in localhost:5000 we can able to see page.
+  * Clone and Run `npm run dev` and in localhost:5000 we can able to see page.
 There we can Test api for both get and post method.
 Pages rendered on server side.

 # Technology Used 🛠